MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/includes/houserules.md

 ## Comments

-Before you provide comments for your feedback, we recommend that you review our [House rules](../house-rules.md) for guidance and different options.
+Before you provide comments for this documentation, review our [House rules](../house-rules.md) for guidance and different options.